 Excursions and Activities

-- Product Inventory: Our tours generally support local communities through the purchase of local goods and services, visiting social projects, and promoting authentic encounters that foster cross-cultural understanding.
+- Product Inventory: Our tours support local communities by purchasing local goods and services, visiting social projects, and promoting authentic encounters that foster cross-cultural understanding.

-- Soft Adventure: We want the whole of Asia to be both safe and easy for everyone, so our Easia Active team is constantly developing new and exciting hiking, kayaking, and cycling excursions, all led by guides expertly trained in first aid and exploring ‘off-the-beaten-path’ trails.
+- Soft Adventure: We want the whole of Asia to be sustainable, safe, and easy for everyone, so our Easia Active team is constantly developing new and exciting hiking, kayaking, and cycling excursions, all led by guides expertly trained in first aid and exploring ‘off-the-beaten-path’ trails.

 - Wildlife and Captive Animals: Under the supervision of the PATA Animal Welfare Initiative, we only provide tours that strictly adhere to our guidelines against the mistreatment, exploitation, and abuse of all animals.

-- Minimizing Ecological Footprints: Although travel tends to leave a sizable carbon footprint, we are currently working with select NGOs to offset the footprint with tree-planting and environmental education programs, as well methods of accurately measuring our current ecological footprint.
+- Minimizing Ecological Footprints: Although travel tends to leave a sizable carbon footprint, we are currently working with selected NGOs to offset the footprint with tree-planting and environmental education programs and methods of accurately measuring our current ecological footprint.

-- Donations: It is of the utmost importance to donate to reliable NGOs that are able to monitor and evaluate need properly, since we have come to see the negative effects even a small, mishandled donation can have on communities.
+- Donations: Donating to reliable NGOs that can monitor and evaluate needs properly is of the utmost importance since we have seen the adverse effects even a tiny, mishandled donation can have on communities.

-- No School or Orphanage Visits: We at Easia Travel do not provide visits to schools or orphanages, since these visits can actually be quite harmful and disruptive for the community.
+- No School or Orphanage Visits: We at Easia Travel do not provide visits to schools or orphanages since these visits can be pretty harmful and disruptive for the community.
 Instead, we work with partners like ChildSafe and vocational schools to responsibly build relationships with locals.

 Customer Communication and Protection

-- Customer Privacy: All employees are responsible for keeping confidential client information in any form (hard and soft copies) in the storage section of the company, forbidden from revealing information without permission, and responsible for reporting breaches of conduct.
+- Customer Privacy: All employees are responsible for keeping confidential client information in any form (hard and soft copies) in the storage section of the company and are forbidden from revealing information without permission, and are responsible for reporting breaches of conduct.

 - Product Information: Our marketing reflects clear, complete, and accurate price and product information, including sustainability claims, and does not promise more than is delivered.

-- Code of Conduct: At Easia Travel, we inform all travelers about key sustainability issues in the destination and give tips and advice on how to make a positive contribution to local charities and sustainable initiatives without harming the local communities.
+- Code of Conduct: At Easia Travel, we inform all travelers about key sustainability issues in the destination and give tips and advice on positively contributing to local charities and sustainable initiatives without harming the local communities.

-- Quality of Services: Our local contacts, available in every destination 24/7, handle all complaints, emergencies, or other issues with speed and consummate professionalism.
+- Quality of Services: Our local contacts, available in every destination 24/7, handle all complaints, emergencies, and other issues with speed and consummate professionalism.

-- Crisis Response: With comprehensive crisis response teams and protocols, we are prepared to handle constant communication, situation updates, and safety advice with calm and collection.
+- Crisis Response: With comprehensive crisis response teams and protocols, we can handle constant communication and provide ongoing situation updates and safety advice.

-- Client Satisfaction: By implementing in-depth Quality Follow-Up Procedures, which now includes sustainability, we continuously measure, evaluate, and attempt to improve client satisfaction after each and every trip.
+- Client Satisfaction: By implementing in-depth Quality Follow-Up Procedures, which include sustainability, we continuously measure, evaluate, and attempt to improve client satisfaction after every trip.